olelong/42_Webserv/README.md

 C++, HTML, CSS language

-A trinome project with @ytak and @whazami.
+A trinome project with @ytak/@yooyoo75 and @whazami.

 The goal of the project is to create a web server and to manage the HTTP requests and responses it receives from the client.